Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft/guide.en-gb.md

 ---
-title: Managing and rebuilding software RAID on servers in legacy boot (BIOS) mode
+title: Managing and rebuilding software RAID on servers using legacy boot (BIOS) mode
 excerpt: Find out how to manage and rebuild software RAID after a disk replacement on your server in legacy boot (BIOS) mode
 updated: 2025-12-02
 ---